How does Rest Less make money

-To give you some ideas, we’ve put together a list of 20 popular places to visit for a day out in the UK.
-While it’d be impossible to cover everything, here you’ll find everything from adventure days in underground caves to exciting museums and outdoor activities, so hopefully there’s something to appeal to everyone.
+To give you some ideas, we’ve put together a list of 19 popular places to visit for a day out.
+While it’d be impossible to cover them all, we’ve included everything from adventure days in underground caves to exciting museums and outdoor activities, so hopefully something piques your interest.

 1. Puzzlewood, Gloucestershire

-Rumoured to have inspired author JRR Tolkien in his works, The Hobbit and The Lord of the Rings, once you’ve arrived, you’ll understand why Puzzlewood is also such a popular film location.
+This forest is rumoured to have inspired author JRR Tolkien in his works, The Hobbit and The Lord of the Rings, and it’s no wonder.
+Once you’ve arrived, you’ll understand why Puzzlewood is also such a popular film location.
 It’s featured in productions such as Merlin, The Secret Garden, and Star Wars: The Force Awakens.

 2. Discovery Point, Dundee

-RRS Discovery is the legendary three-masted ship that British explorer, Captain Scott, and his team used to reach Antarctica (which they then explored on foot) in 1902.
-The ship remained there, frozen in ice, until 1904 when two relief ships arrived to free her and the expedition travelled home.
+Royal Research Ship Discovery is the legendary three-masted ship that British explorer Captain Scott and his team used to reach Antarctica (which they then explored on foot) in 1902.
+The ship remained there, frozen in ice, until 1904 when two relief ships arrived to free her, and the expedition travelled home.

-Following its expedition to Antarctica, RRS Discovery was used by sailors to explore the globe.
+Following its expedition, RRS Discovery was used by sailors to explore the globe.
 It then became a research vessel and was used to train young Sea Scouts for many years.

-Today, RRS Discovery is moored at the Discovery Point museum in Dundee – and visitors are able to climb aboard and learn about the ship’s fascinating history.
+Today, RRS Discovery is moored at the Discovery Point museum in Dundee, where visitors can climb aboard and learn about the ship’s fascinating history.
+Check out their official website to learn more.

 3. Alton Towers, Staffordshire